Roflcoffel/Bookmark-Tool/README.md

 ex. to just get the value do: **"%.s%.s%.s%d"**

 if the **format** is malformed, this will likely result in a **segmentation fault**.

+if you use the flag --dir-as-name, all underscores are always replaced with spaces.